NASSPD ANNUAL CONFERENCE 2018

 - Describe how to match patient characteristics with specific forms of psychotherapy and select appropriate psychosocial treatments for the personality disorders.

-- Describe which personality disorders respond to medications and will develop an algorithm to select an appropriate medication for patients with personality disorders.
+- Describe which underlying neurobiological finding correlate with clinical symptoms and will develop an algorithm to select an appropriate medication for patients with personality disorders.